-Steve is Microsoft’s Chief Storyteller and Vice President of Communications Strategy.
-He joined Microsoft in 1997 in a technical pre-sales role, talking tech to big companies about the Internet and soon began to realize he could translate tech in to something ‘non-geeks’ could understand.
+Previously, he was Microsoft’s Chief Storyteller and Vice President of Communications Strategy.
+He joined Microsoft in 1997 as a Systems Engineer - a role that involved explaining technology to big companies.
+He soon began to realize he could translate tech into something ‘non-geeks’ could understand.
 That took him around the world, talking to audiences large and small about the magic of technology.

 When Steve discovered blogging, he setup “Geek in Disguise” - a blog to tell the story of Microsoft from where he sat - inside Microsoft.
 A few thousand posts and a few awards later, Steve was invited to bring that storytelling to Microsoft’s HQ near Seattle and take on the Chief Storyteller role.
 That's the abridged version of the story.

 Steve was the architect of the acclaimed “88 Acres” story that heralded a new direction for Microsoft’s corporate storytelling.
-Since then, Steve and the teams he has led have influenced everything from CEO keynotes, to coffee cups at Microsoft - all with a goal of transforming the culture of the company through storytelling.
+During his tenure at Microsoft, Steve and the teams he led have influenced everything from CEO keynotes, to coffee cups at Microsoft - all with a goal of transforming the culture of the company through storytelling.
 Steve led the Microsoft Public Affairs organization for two years, helping shape Microsoft’s policy and government relations as well as the acquisition of Activision Blizzard.

 Steve’s work: